MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-location.md

 ## Change organization location

-To change your organization region, use [Azure DevOps Virtual Support Agent](http://azuredevopsvirtualagent.azurewebsites.net/).
+To change your organization region, use [Azure DevOps Virtual Support Agent](http://azuredevopsvirtualagent.azurewebsites.net/), and select the Quick action, **Change Organization Region**.
+If you don't see a direct link, select from the **Chat Menu**.

 ## Other resources